gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 exists, PMTU for SCTP has to be limited to the encryption engine largest payload value plus the SCTP Common Header.

+## Congestion Control considerations {#congestion}

+The SCTP mechanism for handling congestion control does depend on successfull data transfer for enlarging or reducing the congestion window CWND (see {{RFC9260}} section 7.2).

+It may happen that Encryption Engine discards packets due to internal checks or because it has detectes a malicious attempt.

+In no cases Encryption Engine must interfere with the congestion control mechanims, this basically means that the congestion control is exactly the same as how specified in {{RFC9260}}.

 # Conventions